Syrian boys become breadwinners as parents struggle in Turkey

 "Turks who make money save it, but Syrians - they spend it on gold!" he added, patting the head of 13-year-old Abdulrahman, another Syrian boy he employs who has quickly mastered Turkish.

-Abdulrahman says all his siblings are trying to work but if he were in Syria, he would be having a more normal life going to school, where Arabic was his favorite subject.
+Abdulrahman says all his siblings are trying to work but if he were in Syria, he would be having a more normal life going to school, where Arabic was his favourite subject.

 It is mandatory to finish secondary school in Turkey, normally at the age of 17.
 This is a legal grey area for Syrians as they are classified merely as "guests" by the Turkish state, but few people are willing to acknowledge children are working.